jmarquez-cs/jmarquez-cs.github.io/src/ReactPrinciples.md

 # Combined React Architecture Principles

+Check these again as you go:

+Interface contracts (what components expect)
+Implementation reality (what's actually provided)
+Method signatures (how functions are called vs defined)

 This guide consolidates core React architecture principles and hook-specific best practices for React v18.x, organized from higher-order concerns (architecture, state management, and rendering) to lower-order concerns (specific hook usage and optimizations).
-Follow React's declarative paradigm.

-Check these again as you go:

-Interface contracts (what components expect) Implementation reality (what's actually provided) Method signatures (how functions are called vs defined)

 In conjunction to following React's declarative paradigm, ensure a loose coupling software design principle.